fbpx

 For eighteen months during the pandemic, we held nationwide round tables and brought together over one hundred school administrators, business leaders, teachers, and parents nationwide to identify the challenges facing our society.

 Our White Paper charts a path to re-engage, re-inspire, and re-socialize our youth through meaningful dialogue and conversation.
-Teach Different’s Conversation Project is leading the way with powerful programs for teachers and schools.
+Teach Different’s Conversation Project is leading the way with powerful programs for parents, teachers and schools.

 Remember this.